afondiel/Self-Driving-Cars-Perception-and-Deep-Learning-Free-Course-freeCodeCamp/00-introduction.md

 ## Key Takeaways:

-- The course is about perception for self driving cars using computer vision and deep learning
+- The course is about perception for self driving cars using computer vision and deep learning.

 - Perception and Computer Vision form about **80%** of the work that Self-Driving Cars do to drive around.